mathspp/mathspp/pages/02.blog/01.pydonts/does-elegance-matter/item.en.md

 ---
 metadata:
     description: "In this Pydon't I'll tell you why I think elegance is such an important thing to take into account when writing code."
-title: "Does elegance matter? | Pydon't"
+title: "Does elegance matter? | Pydon't 🐍"
 ---

 Does elegance matter when writing computer programs..?